likeshumidity/metabase-serialization-py/README.md

 ## TODO
 - export serialization files via API curl from localhost test environment
-- Python script open and load to memory single serialization file from given `EXPORT_PATH`
+- Python script to load `change_list_path.yml` file with list of changes to be made like:
-- Python script open and load to memory all serialization files in given `EXPORT_PATH`
+- Python script to apply `change_list_path.yml` changes to given `EXPORT_PATH`
-  - list directory contents
-  - load each file
 - Python script create output file (check for overwrite with --force)
 - Python script create output folders (check for overwrite with --force)
-- Python script to load `change_list_path.yml` file with list of changes to be made like:
-- Python script to apply `change_list_path.yml` changes to given `EXPORT_PATH`
 - Add a flag to the change_list.yml to clear the contents (archive/move to trash) of the destination of contents prior to changes